feiphoon/mpns-pipeline/src/C_mpns_v8_processing/README.md

 ## Executing an actual run

-To run this for actual reprocessing, go to `src/C_mpns_v8_processing/mpns_v8_processing.py`, change the filepaths to the non-sample runs in the statements at the bottom of the file.
+To run this for actual reprocessing, go to `src/C_mpns_v8_processing/mpns_v8_processing.py`, change the filepaths to the non-sample runs in the statements at the bottom of the file, and most importantly change `write` statements in the `write_name_mappings_to_json()` definition - on real data you want this to **repartition to 5 files**.

 Then run:
 ```bash
 inv ps.build-no-cache;inv ps.mpns-v8-processing-run
 ```

+Note that I could not commit the resulting files from this mapping as it produced about 700MB of data.
+This will have to be uploaded separately.

 ## Schemas